-The centres receive substantial levels of sustained funding - £816 million over five years - to create an environment where experimental medicine can thrive.
+The centres receive substantial levels of sustained funding to create an environment where experimental medicine can thrive.
 They attract the best scientists and produce world-leading research, contributing to the local and national economy.

 BRC funding supports researchers of the highest calibre to develop innovative research ideas that can attract investment from other funders, furthering the nation’s economic growth.

-The centres undertake research in research themes across a range of disease and therapeutic areas, such as genomics, stem cell therapy and regenerative medicine.
+The centres undertake research in research themes across a range of disease and therapeutic areas, such as genomics, stem cell therapy and regenerative medicine, with several supporting the work of the NIHR BioResource.

 Our BRCs are: